 In addition to the above, in a number of instances, the information withdrawn by agencies has been declassified elsewhere to include in the Foreign Relations of the United States (FRUS) as well as on the CIA's CREST21 computer database which is publicly available in the library at NARA.
 This system and the FRUS remains replete with declassified records that deal with the same intelligence matters that are dealt with in some of the withdrawn records, which again highlights the need for informed judgment when recommending the withdrawal of previously declassified records from public access.

 Recommended Action: Implementation of the standardized procedures discussed elsewhere in this report must address this issue, to include the need to ensure that re-review and withdrawal actions are rare and that collaboration between agencies and NARA with respect to determining the appropriateness of such action in the first place always occurs with provisions for challenge and appeal.

-- Sufficient quality control and oversight is not always devoted to
+- Sufficient quality control and oversight is not always devoted to agency reviews.

 Errors with respect to the initial inappropriate declassification of records were compounded by the inappropriate classification activity taken with respect to certain records following agency review; indicative of inadequate quality control by agencies conducting reviews.